shahriarms/demo/README.md

     - **Username**: `user`
     - **Password**: `password`
 5. Click **Save**.
 You should now see your `stockpilot_db` database in the sidebar.

+**Note:** You only need to do this once.
+Because we use a Docker volume (`pgadmin_data`) in `docker-compose.yml`, pgAdmin remembers this server connection even after you stop and restart the containers.

 **Backing Up with pgAdmin:**
 1. In the pgAdmin browser, expand **Servers** -> **StockPilot Docker DB** -> **Databases**.